matteocrippa/awesome-swift/README.md

 [back to top](#readme)

 * [Open Source Updates for Swift Projects](https://ossp-updates.beehiiv.com/) - A bi-weekly newsletter to give you the latest updates on popular and unknown open source projects written or related to Swift.
-* [SwiftLee](https://www.avanderlee.com/) - A weekly blog about Swift, iOS and Xcode Tips and Tricks.

 ### Official Guides
 [back to top](#readme)